-- 13. The insolvency practitioner should be able to demonstrate that proper steps have been taken at all stages of the CVA, by maintaining records of: - 1) (Directors' proposal) discussions with the directors, including the information and explanations provided, the options outlined, and the advantages and disadvantages of each, and an explanation of the roles of the nominee and supervisor.
-All advice provided to the directors should be confirmed in writing,

-- 2) (Directors' proposal) comments made by the directors, and their preferred option; - 3) any discussions with creditors (or their representatives) and the company's shareholders; and - 4) a detailed note of the strategy, outlining the advantages and disadvantages of each option, including the impact of trading within a CVA for a prolonged period and the continued viability of the business during that period.
+- 12. The insolvency practitioner should be able to demonstrate that proper steps have been taken at all stages of the CVA, by maintaining records of: - a) (Directors' proposal) discussions with the directors, including the information and explanations provided, the options outlined, and the advantages and disadvantages of each.
+All advice provided to the directors should be confirmed in writing; - b) (Directors' proposal) comments made by the directors, and their preferred option; - c) any discussions with creditors (or their representatives) and the company's shareholders; - d) where the proposal is made by an administrator or liquidator, a detailed note of the strategy, outlining the advantages and disadvantages of each option.